 If you want a NIck Diaz-like gas tank then you won’t need to search further than this resource.
 Joel has everything broken down into 8 week periods or camps.
 Furthermore, he has a clear hierarchy of which energy system you should focus on first, second, and last.
 In short, if you dedicate 3-4 months to this, your conditioning is going to be right up there with the best of them.

 This book is truly an encyclopedia.
 Zach Even-Esh is one of the most knowledgeable people in the field of grappling strength and conditioning.
 In fact, since grapplers are his bread and butter, he might be the one person that’s above everyone else.
 Granted, he mostly works with wrestlers, but that translates to all grappling martial arts.
 This book is an absolute must, as it outlines everything you need to know about strength and conditioning for combat sports.

-Zach is a former bodybuilder, turned athlete and strength coach.
+Zach is a former bodybuilder, turned athlete, and strength coach.
 He lived his whole life in the domain of strength training and has used his body in order to experiment and learn everything he knows now.
 His methods might seem unusual, but they’re by far the most effective.
-Actually, a Zach Even-Esh program might even remind you fo CrossFit.
-Make no mistake, however, everything is pre-planned, programmed and under control from start to finish.
+Actually, a Zach Even-Esh program might even remind you of CrossFit.
+Make no mistake, however, everything is pre-planned, programmed, and under control from start to finish.